 Earlier we talked about the importance of maintaining your own self-care.
 But it can also be helpful to teach your teenager how to practice self-care for themselves as well.
 For the same reasons that it can be important for you to take care of yourself physically and mentally, it’s important for your teenager.

 You can help them learn how to create a morning routine that works for them.
 You can help them learn about the importance of getting enough rest and getting some exercise into each day.
 And, you can help look for ways to get them involved in activities they enjoy.

-There are several different types of treatment options you can explore for your troubled teen.
-These range from options such as individual therapy to residential treatment centers.
-Here are some more details and options you can explore.
+There are several different types of therapy options you can explore for your troubled teen.

 Working one-on-one with a therapist can be an effective way to help your troubled teenager work on the underlying issues that they are struggling with.
 It’s possible that you and your teen aren’t aware of where the challenge is coming from.
-This is what a therapist is able to help your child discover and address.
+This is what a therapist can help your child discover and address.